StanfordLegion/Legion-SNAP/README.md

   the runtime overhead that is incurred.

-* This version of SNAP is the first real Legion application that pushes heavily upon using predication to handle the dynamic convergence tests needed in SNAP.
+* This version of SNAP is the first real Legion application that relies heavily upon using predication to handle the dynamic convergence tests needed in SNAP.
 This implementation shows how to chain together predicates to perform the convergence tests.
 It also demonstrates how to use Legion futures and tasks to construct a monad for performing accurate timing of tasks in a deferred execution environment (similar to how monads in Haskell are needed to handle the laziness of the execution model).
+Users should see this as a template for handling other kinds of predicated computations that needed to be done in a deferred execution model.

 * Included in this version of SNAP is a custom mapper that demonstrates how a mapper can be specialized to a particular